harrymander/h5py-stubs/README.md

 Python type stubs for [h5py](https://www.h5py.org/).

-Complete type hingint is only partially supported, but is mostly complete for most common features (e.g. reading and writing datasets, groups, attributes).
+Complete type hinting is only partially supported, but is mostly complete for most common features (e.g. reading and writing datasets, groups, attributes).

 Adds an optional dtype type parameter to `h5py.Dataset`, which will return a